PowerOfBrain/vscode-snippet-extension/README.md

 # Codeigniter 3 + Bootstrap 4 Snippet

-I make this extension for me as developer to make my programming job more easier and faster.
+I build this extension for me as developer to make my programming job more easier and faster.
 In this extension I insert a few snippet code that I mostly used when develop a system.
 This extension suitable for Codeigniter 3 + Bootstrap 4.